-- \$60 per page for up to 8 printed pages in the article - \$150 for each additional page from 9 to 12 pages - \$210 for each additional page over 12 pages
+- \$70 per page for up to 8 printed pages in the article - \$175 for each additional page from 9 to 12 pages - \$225 for each additional page over 12 pages in the accepted paper will be reproduced in color and will incur color charges.

 Color Charges: Color figures may include multiple color panels.
-Authors will be notified of the estimated cost of color reproduction in eBill, our new author billing system, and must confirm acceptance of the charges at that time.
-Authors should expect that color figures in the accepted paper will be reproduced in color and will incur color charges.
+Within 24 hours of receiving page proofs, authors will be notified of the estimated cost of color reproduction via a link in an e-mail from aubilling.djs@sheridan.com.
+Authors must confirm acceptance of the charges in writing.
+Authors should expect that color figures